noeljabraham/QuitM8/README.md

 flutter run
 ```

-5. **Access the Application:** Once the server is running, open your web browser and navigate to `http://localhost:3000` to access the application locally.

 ### Contribution Guidelines

 We welcome contributions from the community to help improve and expand the Addiction Relief Application.
 If you'd like to contribute, please follow these guidelines: